blumelume/Python-UniversalShell/README.txt

+#Python shell by Maximilian Rudolph

 Reference the shell by using pythons import statement. e.a.: import ~/pythonShell/main

+General Information

+-> inp ->> an array mimicking the users input.
+The first index of the array (inp[0]) is a command object (instance of command).
+The rest of the arrays indices are the arguments / attributes the user entered.

 In the file you use the shell in, you need a couple of things in order for the shell to work properly.
 First of all, you need a function called load ( def load(): ).